 South Carlsbad Beach is popular for good reason: they’re located just a half-hour north of San Diego, and they have over 200 sites on top of a bluff with great ocean views.
 Even with tons of spots available, the campground fills up fast, so reserve your site ahead of time to make sure you get one facing the water.

 5. Silver Strand State Beach, California

-Silver Strand Beach is surrounded by views, with San Diego Bay on one side and the Pacific Ocean on the other.
+Silver Strand Beach is surrounded by great views, with San Diego Bay on one side and the Pacific Ocean on the other.
 Camping here is limited to a parking lot for RVs and trailers only (no tents) with spaces that are tight but level.
 There’s lots to do in the area: swimming, long romantic walks on the beach, or you can drive about twenty minutes north to explore San Diego.

 6. Seal Rocks RV Cove, Oregon

 With direct ocean views from most of their sites, Seal Rocks RV Cove is the place to camp on Oregon’s Central Coast.
 This seaside RV park is easy to find off Highway 101 and offers private pull-through sites with full hookups.
 In the area, you can head down to sandy beaches, explore tide pools, and watch for whales, seals, and hundreds of different bird species.